Donald Trump Approval Rating Shows No Effect From Mueller Report, He Remains Most Unpopular In Polling History

 One week ago, a Morning Consult survey also showed Trump at 13 points “underwater,” with a 41 percent approval and 54 percent disapproval.

-Another poll released win Tuesday and conducted by Ipsos/Reuters asked the Trump approval question to a sampling of “all Americans,” as well as to Americans “aware of the (Mueller) report.”
+Another poll released on Tuesday and conducted by Ipsos/Reuters asked the Trump approval question to a sampling of “all Americans,” as well as to Americans “aware of the (Mueller) report.”
 The poll found very little difference in Trump’s approval between the two groups.

 Quinnipiac has released the first high-quality, national poll since the end of the Mueller investigation, and it shows essentially no change in President Trump’s approval rating.